Applying for an endorsed registration class – streamlined process

 Provide one or more of the following:

-• A reference from an employer or licensed electrical worker who supervised you outlining the prescribed electrical work (PEW) you’ve completed in the endorsed area.
+- A reference from an employer or licensed electrical worker who supervised you outlining the PEW you’ve completed in the endorsed area.
 The reference letter must:

-• detail the PEW experience you have completed covering any practical experience hours required
+- detail the PEW experience you have completed covering any practical experience hours required, including hours completed in prior work experience or as an apprentice

-• Evidence you completed any Board-approved qualification or micro-credential for the endorsed class.
+- Evidence you completed any Board-approved qualification or micro-credential for the endorsed registration class.

 Statutory Declaration form [PDF 56KB](external link) — New Zealand Government